casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

       uvcontsub2021(vis='input_ms.ms', outputvis='vis_line.ms', writemodel=True)

-   **Placeholder** (work in progress) paragraph about numerical characterization.
-Simulations and numerical tests based on the simulated data.
-Simulations of datasets to evaluate uvcontsub are available as a Jupyter notebook with demo scripts.
-The notebook is available online, hosted on `Google Colab
+   Examples of simulations that can be used to evaluate uvcontsub are available as a Jupyter notebook with demo scripts.
+The notebook is hosted on `Google Colab
    <https://colab.research.google.com/github/casangi/casadocs/blob/CAS-13631/docs/notebooks/simulations_uvcontsub_ALMA_WIP.ipynb>`_,
    where the demo scripts can be run from the browser (or retrieved to be run locally).
-The notebook characterizes the correctness and accuracy of the results produced by uvcontsub based on simulated data.
-The scripts included in the notebook can also be used to run experiments with the task, see the task **phaseshift** for an example.
+The verification tests of this task include numerical tests based on simulated data from the notebook.
+These numerical verification tests check the accuracy of the continuum fits produced by uvcontsub2021.
+For example, for polynomials of known coefficients, for order 0, 1, and 2, added artificially to the visibilities, the accuracy of the fitted polynomials is better than 10e-5 (measured as relative residual values through all channels and rows).
+For a polynomial of order 0, with added Gaussian random noise and continuum SNR of ~3.5, the relative residuals are of the order of 1% (~3% for the 75th percentile).
+The scripts included in the notebook can also be used to further characterize the behavior of the task for different data properties, and to run other experiments with the task.

 .. _Development: